Seksan168/ATK_Project/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 Hope you code with out error
-Hi what you have to do here is to make sure that you are
+Hi what you have to do here is to make sure that you are Hi What are you doing here to make ny day happy and not sober